 See my full article on various corrective exercise certifications.

 SCCC (strength and conditioning coach certified)

-In addition to the bachelor’s degree, you also need to have completed an internship program the need an approved mentor.
+In addition to the bachelor’s degree, you must have completed an internship program that needs an approved mentor.

 After all of this, you are eligible to take the SCCC exam.

 Since Olympic weightlifting is a big part of the program design for athletic performance enhancement, many strength and conditioning coaches obtain a USAW certification.

 The USA weightlifting certification is the best way to learn proper form on these Olympic lifts and how to coach them effectively.